snotskie/ttrpg/site/src/index.md

 ## Lifestyle and History

 Each character in this game has one of three Lifestyles, described below.
 A character's Lifestyle represents their general background and goals, and can change over the course of the story.
+These can be changed in the [Session Shop](#Session-Shop).

 !!! tip "Character Creation: Step Two!"
     Begin to describe the Lifestyle your character had growing up or their current outlook on life.
 As you do, pick one of the following Lifestyles to start the game with.